microsoft/renee/scripts/train_commands.md

+# Training scripts

+Below we provide sample train scripts for some of the datasets.

-### All batch-sizes are intended for 16 GPU runs.
+> All batch-sizes are intended for 16 GPU runs.
 If you are running the code on fewer GPUs, adjust the (per-gpu) batch size accordingly.
 For example, if you are running on 8 GPUs, double the (per-gpu) batch-size.

-### In case the intended batch-size is unable to fit on the configuration being used, please make use of the --accum flag to enable gradient accumulation.
+> In case the intended `batch-size` is unable to fit on the configuration being used, please make use of the `--accum` flag to enable gradient accumulation.

 ## non-Label Features Datasets

-#### AmazonTitles-670K
+AmazonTitles-670K:
 ```bash
 python main.py \
 --epochs 60 \